github/docs/content/actions/security-guides/security-hardening-for-github-actions.md

 ## Using OpenSSF Scorecards to secure workflows

-Scorecards is an automated security tool that flags risky supply chain practices.
+[Scorecards](https://github.com/ossf/scorecard) is an automated security tool that flags risky supply chain practices.
 You can use the [Scorecards action](https://github.com/marketplace/actions/ossf-scorecard-action) and [starter workflow](https://github.com/actions/starter-workflows) to follow best security practices.
 Once configured, the Scorecards action runs automatically on repository changes, and alerts developers about risky supply chain practices using the built-in code scanning experience.
-The Scorecards project makes a number of checks, including script injection attacks, token permissions, and pinned actions.
+The Scorecards project runs a number of checks, including script injection attacks, token permissions, and pinned actions.

 ## Potential impact of a compromised runner